yeghor/yeghor/README.md

 ### More About Me

 Currently working on a [Social Network project](https://github.com/yeghor/SocialNetwork.git).
 I want to grow this project to a fully working application.
 Currently implementing frontend and upgrading backend architecture.

-Also working on my portfolio website - stay tuned.
+Also learning Machine Learning from a book Hands On ML.
+Link to repository with my notes - [Learning Machine Learning](https://github.com/yeghor/Learning-Machine-Learning.git)

 As I build project architecture - I always do my best and follow **SOLID** whenever it makes sense.
 For example if I see relevant technology that fits my project - I implement it.
 Also I never leave work undone.
 I love asynchronous code.
 Whenever it's possible, I build my services fully async.